MFS Local Offer 2024

 The school is fully accessible and there are security systems throughout school to maximise safety and pupil independence.

-Classrooms: All of our classrooms in have Interactive Whiteboard facilities and computer facilities.
-All classrooms have access to sinks for snack/washing up paint etc. Classes in the primary school have direct access to the toilets, with toilet areas sitting en-suite to the classrooms.
+Classrooms: All of our classrooms have Interactive Whiteboard facilities and computer facilities.
+Most of our classrooms have access to sinks for snack time/washing up.
+Classes in our primary school have direct access to the toilets, with toilet areas sitting en-suite to the classrooms.
 Our children in the senior school have access to toilet blocks on their floor which are monitored frequently to ensure they are clean and safe.

-IT: We are equipped with a fully functioning computer suite, computers in every classroom, additional laptops, tablets, tuff cams, Easi-Speak microphones and other assistive technology.
+IT: We are equipped with computers in every classroom, additional laptops, tablets, tuff cams, Easi-Speak microphones and other assistive technology.

 Staff:

-Teachers: We have 27 qualified teachers employed at the school, some of whom have additional management responsibilities.
-In addition we have 7 unqualified teachers who are experts in their field and are treated as and referred to as teachers.
+Teachers: We have 37 qualified teachers employed at the school, some of whom have additional management responsibilities.
+In addition, we have 7 unqualified teachers who are experts in their field and are treated as and referred to as teachers.
 Some teachers are subject specialists in Science, Art and PE, others have developed specialisms over time.
-Our teachers are from a variety of backgrounds, Primary and Secondary.
+Our teachers are from a variety of backgrounds; primary and secondary.
 Some teachers have gained additional qualifications in Autism, Makaton, Elklan, BSL and Dyslexia.

 Higher Level Teaching Assistants: We have 2 fully qualified higher level teaching assistants who take over teaching responsibilities should a teacher be absent.
 When they are not being used as cover teachers, they rotate into classes so that they are familiar faces to all pupils.